MicroRJ/android_superellipse/README.md

 		app:strokeWidth="6dp" />

+# On your activity onDestroy() method call:

+	SuperEllipsePerformanceCalculations.release()

 Squircles are a highly requested feature that haven't been added to Android natively, so here you have it, plain and simple and efficient.